fut-infrastructure/implementation-guide/pages/_includes/errormessages.md

 The following list contains the error messages that are defined for the eHealth Infrastructure.
 The error messages are grouped by profile and follows the pattern `<PROFILENAME>_<OPERATION>_<ERROR>`.
 The pattern is used to determine which operation can result in the specific error.
 Note that general errors follows the pattern `GENERAL_<ERROR>`.

-If a request result in an error, the error message can be obtained from the `diagnostics` element for the specific entry in the returned `issue` list:
+If a request results in an error, the error message can be obtained from the `diagnostics` element for the specific entry in the returned `issue` list:

 ```
 {